M66B/FairEmail/FAQ.md

 <br />

 <a name="faq14"></a>
-**(14) How can I setup Outlook with 2FA?**
+**(14) How can I setup Outlook / Hotmail with 2FA?**

-To use Outlook with two factor authentication enabled, you need to create an app password.
+To use Outlook or Hotmail with two factor authentication enabled, you need to create an app password.
 See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.

-Unfortunately, Outlook doesn't properly support OAuth for IMAP/SMTP connections, so there is no other way.
+Unfortunately, Outlook and Hotmail do not properly support OAuth for IMAP/SMTP connections, so there is no other way.

 Technical background: [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-android) is supported for business accounts only and OAuth requires embedding a client secret in the app.